-What will happen to my data?
+What will happen to my child's data?

-With your consent, we will be using information from your hospital/GP records, research data (if appropriate) and central NHS registries (including England, Scotland, Wales and Northern Ireland) in order to undertake this study to be able to assess the impact of screening on NHS services.
+With your consent, we will be using information from you, your child's hospital/GP records, research data (if appropriate) and central NHS registries (including England, Scotland, Wales and Northern Ireland) in order to undertake this study to be able to assess the impact of screening on NHS services.
 We will use the minimum personally-identifiable information possible.

 The data will be stored on secure servers at the University of Oxford.
-Linkage will occur by sending identifiers to NHS bodies, then sending de-identified data to a Trusted Research Environment (TRE) with robust security and information governance controls.
-NHS bodies will return the relevant datasets for linkage to the TRE without the identifiers, and these will then be linked to the deidentified registry dataset by a common linkage field.
-Once the data is in a TRE and linked it will be held in a non-identifiable format until a time that the data are no longer required for research purposes.
-It is not possible to identify individuals once the data is in a TRE and linked, due to the double encryption process.
+Linkage will occur by sending identifiers to NHS bodies, then sending de-identified data to a Secure Data Environment (SDE)/Trusted Research Environment (TRE) with robust security and information governance controls.
+NHS bodies will return the relevant datasets for linkage to the SDE/TRE without the identifiers, and these will then be linked to the de-identified registry dataset by a common linkage field.
+Once the data is in the TRE and linked it will be held in a non-identifiable format until a time that the data are no longer required for research purposes.
+It is not possible to identify individuals once the data is in the TRE and linked due to the double encryption process.

-Access to this linked dataset within a TRE will be permitted for approved projects submitted by researchers from outside the central study team.
+Access to this linked dataset within the TRE will be permitted for approved projects submitted by researchers from outside the central study team.